marnelfr/vuejs/README.md

 ]
 ````

-Our nested route can even be defined without the params
+Our nested route can even be defined without the params.
+They will then use the id parameter present in the url.
 ````html
 <router-link
   :to="{ name: 'EventDetails'}"